asudbring/ms-style-guide-mcp-docker/scripts/README.md

 Before running these scripts, you'll need:

 1. **Bash shell** (available on Linux, macOS, Git Bash for Windows)
+   - **macOS Note**: These scripts work perfectly on macOS even though zsh is the default shell since macOS Catalina.
+The scripts use `#!/bin/bash` shebang lines to ensure they run with bash regardless of your default shell.
 2. **Docker** (20.10.0+) - https://docs.docker.com/get-docker/
 3. **Docker Compose** (2.0.0+) - https://docs.docker.com/compose/install/
 4. **OpenSSL** - Usually pre-installed on most Unix-like systems